yarrumevets/digiful-customer/README.md

 ### 🔹 Shopify

 - Create a non-physical product and give it the tag 'digiful'.
-- Install the dijiful app on your store.
+- Install the digiful app on your store.
-- Setup S3 credentions in the Shopify dijiful admin.
+- Setup S3 credentions in the Shopify digiful admin.

 ## Usage

-- Purchase a digital product (marked by the 'digiful' tag) on your dev store with dijiful installed.
+- Purchase a digital product (marked by the 'digiful' tag) on your dev store with digiful installed.
 - Open the email sent from digiful.click for the order.
 - Click the link to the customer download page.
 - On the download page, click the download button.